rxtender/user-manual/docs/get_started.md

 ## Stream Definition

-The first thing to do is to write the stream specification.
-We want 3 arguments to create our counter: Its initial value, its end vale, and its increase step.
+The first thing to do is to write the stream specifications.
+We want 3 arguments to create our counter: Its initial value, its end value, and its increase step.
 The stream specification is written in an IDL whose syntax is heavily inspired from rust.
 Save the following code to a file named "counter.rxt":

 ```
-item CounterItem {
+struct CounterItem {
     value: i32;
 }

+struct CounterError {
+    message :string;
+}

-stream Counter(start: i32, end: i32, step: i32) -> CounterItem;
+stream Counter(start: i32, end: i32, step: i32) -> Stream<CounterItem, CounterError>;
 ```

 First there is the definition of the type of items that are emitted on the stream.
-They are named "CounterItem" and contain a single field name "value".
+They are named "CounterItem" and contain a single field named "value".
-The type of this field is a signed 32bits integer (i32).
+The type of this field is a signed 32 bits integer (i32).

-Then there is the definition of the stream.
+Then there is the definition of the error type associated to the stream.
+The COunterError struct contains a single string field named "message".

+Finally there is the definition of the stream.
 It is named "Counter".
-It takes 3 arguments as input: start, end, and step.
-This stream will emit items of type CounterItem.
+It takes 3 creation arguments: start, end, and step.
+This stream will emit items of type CounterItem, and raise errors of type CounterError.

 ## The python server